Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 Our basic strategy is to adapt the approach of~\cite[Section~3]{CEN_1996} involving the double-obstacle potential to a class of Onsager-type VPS models~\eqref{eq:Ons},~\eqref{eq:zze}.
 After rescaling to the appropriate slow time scale, $t\mapsto \ve^2 t$, the equations for $(u,q,w)=(u_\ve,q_\ve,w_\ve)$ take the form

 The mobility function $m$ is assumed to degenerate precisely in the two pure phases $\{u=\pm1\}$.
-In our asymptotic analysis, we restrict to linearly degenerate mobilities of the form \begin{enumerate}[label=(m\arabic*)] \item $m(u)=(1-u^2)\tilde m(u)$, where $\tilde m\in C^\infty([-1,1])$ with $\min_{[-1,1]} \tilde m>0$, \end{enumerate} which is the classical choice when combined with the logarithmic or double-obstacle potential.
+In our asymptotic analysis, we restrict to linearly degenerate mobilities of the form \begin{enumerate}[label=(m\arabic*)] \item $m(u)=(1-u^2)\tilde m(u)$, where $\tilde m\in C^\infty([-1,1])$ with $\min_{[-1,1]} \tilde m>0$, \end{enumerate} which is the classical choice when combined with the logarithmic singular potential.